-The Toro snow blower can suffer from a a leaking carburetor nut, a build-up within the carburetor bowl or a general excess of oil within the snow blower's oil reservoir.
-You can fix all potential Briggs & Stratton engine flooding problems without the use of any special tools.
-Previous knowledge of operating on flooded engines and Toro snow blowers in general is not a requirement to fix your machine and can help you avoid costly manufacturer repairs.
+Flooded engines on Toro snow blowers may result from over priming, a leaking carburetor nut, a build-up within the carburetor bowl or a general excess of oil within the snow blower's oil reservoir.
+You can fix potential engine flooding problems without the use of any special tools.
+Previous knowledge of operating on flooded engines and Toro snowblowers in general is not a requirement to fix your machine and can help you avoid costly manufacturer repairs.

 Things You'll Need